rhjdjong/PythonMatters/_posts/2019-11-20-Everything-is-an-object-part-2-types.md

 And since everything in Python is an object, an object’s type is itself an object.
-Which means that the object's type also has a type, and the type of the object's type is also an object and has a type, and so on and so forth.
+This means that the object's type also has a type, and the type of the object's type is also an object and has a type, and so on and so forth.

-Coming back to the phrase I quoted in the beginning, there is another way to read it: "In Python, everything is an `object`" (note the font change).
+Coming back to the phrase I quoted in the [previous post][Part1], there is another way to read it: "In Python, everything is an `object`" (note the font change).